 Brix is one of those topics that come up fairly frequently in sustainable agriculture.
 Simply put, brix is a measure of the sugar content of a plant or other substance.
 To be more specific, Brix expresses the weight of dissolved sugar as a percentage of the weight of the entire solution.
 Pure water has aContinue reading “Brix: What is It?”

 Peach leaf curl is a common disease caused by the fungus Taphrina deformans.
 Besides peaches, susceptible plants include nectarines and almonds.
 The peach leaf curl fungus spends the winter in the bark and buds of its hosts.
 It enters new buds as they begin to swell and open in the spring, spread by rain andContinue reading “Peach Leaf Curl”

 Fortunately, this problem is structural in nature, and therefore will not cause an epidemic.

 Fusarium wilt is a disease common to the southeastern United States.
 It is caused by the fungus Fusarium oxysporum and affects numerous garden plants, including vegetables, small fruits, and flowers.
 The most susceptible host species include: Tomatoes.
 Sweet potatoes.
 Cucumbers.
 Watermelons.
 The disease is spread through infected soil.
 Once it is introduced, it is nearlyContinue reading “Fusarium Wilt”

 Fire blight, found across North America, is a disease to be reckoned with.
 Caused by the bacterium Erwinia amylovora, this blight affects:

-Downy mildew is caused by parasitic fungi of the family Peronosporaceae, a group of water molds.
-The resulting disease is quite common in humid climates, affecting most of the fruits, vegetables, flowers, and grasses that gardeners like to grow.
+Downy mildew is quite common in humid climates, affecting most of the fruits, vegetables, flowers, and grasses that gardeners like to grow.